laravel-mix/laravel-mix/docs/extract.md

 <script src="/js/app.js"></script>
 ```

-In effect, we pay a small HTTP request penalty, in exchange for improved long-term caching of vendor code that very rarely will change.
+While it's true that we're now importing three scripts instead of one, the benefit is improved long-term caching of vendor code that rarely changes.
+Further, HTTP2 makes the cost of importing multiple scripts a non-issue.

-### What's That Manifest File?
+### The Manifest File

-webpack compiles with a small bit of run-time code, to assist with its job.
-When not using `mix.extract()`, this code is invisible to you, and lives inside your bundle file.
-However, if we want to split our code and allow for long-term caching, that runtime code needs to live somewhere.
-As such, mix will extract it to its own file as well.
-This way, both your vendor and manifest files can be cached as long as possible.
+You might still be confused by that third `manifest.js` file.
+Webpack compiles with a small bit of run-time code to assist with its job.
+When not using `mix.extract()`, this code is invisible to you and lives inside your bundle file.
+However, if we need to split our code, that runtime code must "live" somewhere.
+As such, Laravel Mix will extract it to its own file.